SimonDosda/SimonDosda.github.io/_posts/2021-09-13-blog-github-pages-1-introduction.markdown

 ## Why Github Pages?

-There are many solutions to create your blog or portfolio, and I am far from having tried them all.
+There are many solutions to create your blog or portfolio, and I am far from trying them all.
 Using Github Pages is not the perfect solution, but it has some noticeable pros for developers.

 First, you are probably already quite familiar with the use of _Git_ and _GitHub_.
 The fact that all your content will be in a Git folder is lovely and provides versioning for your articles and pages.